Feature Reference

 | All | a | a All | All tasks (default) |

-| Git | g | g Git | Tasks with issue or pull_request metadata |
+| Git | g | g Git | Restricts the visible set to tasks with issue or pull_request metadata. |

 Column Configuration